Privileged Account Management (PAM)

 Privileged Account Management (PAM) is the process of using software to control who gets the “keys to the kingdom.”
-In other words: Who can unlock a door, enter, and affect what’s inside?
 Who can use a privileged account and access a sensitive server, adjust permissions, make backdoor accounts, or change or delete critical data?
+In other words, who can unlock a door, enter, and affect what’s inside?

 Privileged accounts exist throughout your organization.
 They provide teams with the building blocks for managing the hardware and software that power our information-driven, internet-connected world.
 Yet, for most users, privileged accounts are invisible.

 Privileged Account Management is a top priority for most organizations.
-It serves as one of the most critical solutions to help organizations reduce the risks from cyber attacks that target their privileged accounts.
+It serves as one of the most critical solutions to help organizations reduce the risks from cyberattacks that target their privileged accounts.
 Once compromised, a privileged account enables attackers to roam throughout a network undetected, downloading malicious payloads, staging compromised servers, and causing significant financial loss or damaged reputation among their victims.

 What is a privileged account?